-Washable: These cost more than other types of filters, but it’s a one-time purchase.
-Instead of replacing them, you remove and clean them, then put them back.
+Washable: Instead of replacing these filters, you can remove and clean them.
 You have to carefully read the manufacturer’s maintenance instructions.

 Electrostatic: Some electrostatic filters are washable and some aren’t.
 These filters use an electrostatic charge (think when you rub a balloon over your hair and it makes your hair stand on end) to attract dust like a magnet.

 Don’t forget to replace your filters

 The world of air conditioning filters is vast with many rating scales and material types.
 Even if you own some of the best filters, your home air quality and HVAC system performance will worsen if the filters become too dirty.
 If you want to ensure your HVAC system is functioning at its optimal capacity between seasonal tune-ups, one of the easiest steps you can take is regularly changing your air filters.
 It is generally recommended that you change air filters every one to three months to avoid allergen buildup and other system issues.